astropy/astropy/docs/visualization/lupton_rgb.rst

 scaled.

-For a more in-depth example, download the ``g``, ``r``, ``i`` SDSS frames (the will serve as the blue, green and red channels respectively) of the area around the Hickson 88 group and try the example below and compare it with Figure 1 of `Lupton et al. (2004)`_:
+For a more in-depth example, download the ``g``, ``r``, ``i`` SDSS frames (they will serve as the blue, green and red channels respectively) of the area around the Hickson 88 group and try the example below and compare it with Figure 1 of `Lupton et al. (2004)`_:

 .. plot::
    :context: reset
    :include-source:
+   :align: center

    import numpy as np
    import matplotlib.pyplot as plt